thesavant42/chainloot/whisper-task.md

 I am aiming to build a **real-time conversational AI** that runs entirely on your local network.
 The user interacts by speaking, and the AI responds with synthesized speech.
 I've identified the three main stages of this process:

+Where I am so far: Text to Speech works!
+And we can activate the microphone using the integrated Chainlit React UI widget.

+All that is left to do is to connect the plumbing from the microphone Widget to the whisper TTS API at http://192.168.1.98:7778/v1/audio/transcriptions and pipe the results to the model.

 1.  **Speech-to-Text (STT):** Capturing the user's voice with Chainlit, sending it to your local Whisper server, and getting the transcribed text back.
 2.  **LLM Inference:** Sending the transcribed text to your local Large Language Model (hosted via LM Studio) to generate a response.
 3.  **Text-to-Speech (TTS):** Sending the LLM's text response to your local TTS server to generate audio.